-- If your main priority is to find the light fixture that uses the absolute minimum amount of electricity, you’ll want to check out our LED under cabinet lights.
-You’ll find light fixtures that use as little as 5 watts of electricity.
+- If your main priority is to find the light fixture that uses the absolute minimum amount of electricity, you will want to check out our LED under cabinet lights.
+You'll find light fixtures that use as little as 5 watts of electricity.

 - Efficiency is a general term that can be measured in a few different ways.
 For example, you might compare the amount of light output per watt of energy consumed.
 In fact, the term for that is efficacy.
 Our fluorescent under cabinet lights have the best rated efficacy out of our selections, so we consider them to be incredibly efficient as well.
 These under cabinet lighting options deliver impressive light output while consuming very little energy.

-- Keep in mind that using a dimmer will maximize efficiency of your under cabinet light fixture as well.
-If you select a xenon light fixture and install it with dimmer switches, you’ll decrease your energy use significantly, while adding an under counter lighting feature that enables you to control the ambiance!
+- Keep in mind that using a dimmer will maximize efficiency of your light fixture as well.
+If you select a xenon light fixture and install it with dimmer switches, you will decrease your energy use significantly, while adding a lighting feature that enables you to control the ambiance!